Nullvora/mabor/README.md

 ---

-**Mabor is a next generation Deep Learning Framework that doesn't compromise on <br />
-flexibility, efficiency and portability.**
+**Mabor is a cutting-edge deep learning framework built to deliver flexibility, efficiency, and portability—without trade-offs.**

 <br/>
 </div>